Controlling serial execution across your organization

 -

 You can cancel a workflow containing a job in a serial group.
-In this case all jobs in the workflow are cancelled and the next job in the serial group is allowed to start.
+In this case all jobs in the workflow are canceled and the next job in the serial group is allowed to start.

 Each method is described in the following sections: